 Stop Moisture and You'll Stop Mold Problems

 Mold requires moisture and organic material to grow.
-In most cases, mold can be removed by cleaning and disinfecting the area with a 10% bleach solution of bleach and water.
-(Remember, never mix bleach with ammonia, as harmful fumes may be released.)
+In most cases, mold can be removed by cleaning and disinfecting the area.
+For more information about the cleaning of mold, please download our fact sheet.
 Porous materials permeated with mold such as sheet rock, ceiling tiles, carpet, and wood products may be removed and discarded.
 It is imperative that you identify and correct the mold's moisture source to prevent recontamination.

 Currently, the Tulsa Health Department is unaware of any federal, state or local environmental or health regulations regarding mold contamination.
 As such, neither the THD, the Department of Environmental Quality, nor the Environmental Protection Agency can require a building or property owner to remediate mold problems.